1502shivam-singh/JavaScript-/README.md

 # JavaScript

-<h3>Javascript codes in here, tryouts, profuct modules and other code snippets.</h3>
+<h3>Javascript codes in here, concept tryouts, product modules and other code snippets.</h3>